CloudLabsAI-Azure/sql-in-fabric-ai-embeddings-workshop/docs/exercise2.md

     ![](../images/ex2-41.png)

-1. You can press tab to accept the code or hover over the code with your mouse and click accept.
+1. You can press tab to accept the code, or hover over the code with your mouse and click accept.

     ![](../images/ex2-42.png)

-1. Once you accept the code, the color will change indicating the code has been accepted
+1. Once you accept the code, the color will change, indicating the code has been accepted

     ![](../images/ex2-43.png)